provinzio/CoinTaxman/README.md

 #### Run as docker container

-Thanks to @jhoogstraat, you can also run CoinTaxman as a docker container.
+Thanks to [jhoogstraat](https://github.com/jhoogstraat), you can also run CoinTaxman as a docker container.
 The image is hosted on dockerhub: [jeppy/cointaxman:latest](https://hub.docker.com/r/jeppy/cointaxman).

 ### Supporting the development